-Fraud - identifying and responding to risks of material misstatement due to fraud

-Trada raditilyilig and r ospending to hold of material misstatement due to made Fraud risk assessment To identify risks of material misstatement due to fraud ('fraud risks') we assessed events or conditions that could indicate an incentive or pressure to commit fraud or provide an opportunity to commit fraud.
-Our risk assessment procedures included: - Enquiring of directors, the audit committee, internal audit and inspection of policy documentation as to the group's high level policies and procedures to prevent and detect fraud, including the internal audit function, and the group's channel for 'whistleblowing', as well as whether they have knowledge of any actual, suspected or alleged fraud. - Reading Board and Audit Committee minutes; and - Considering remuneration incentive schemes and performance targets for directors including Long Term Plan awards.
+Fraud - identifying and responding to risks of material misstatement due to fraud responding to risks or material misstatement due to riadu Fraud risk assessment To identify risks of material misstatement due to fraud ('fraud risks') we assessed events or conditions that could indicate an incentive or pressure to commit fraud or provide an opportunity to commit fraud.
+Our risk assessment procedures included: - Enquiring of directors, the audit committee, internal audit and inspection of policy documentation as to the group's high level policies and procedures to prevent and detect fraud, including the internal audit function, and the group's channel for 'whistleblowing', as well as whether they have knowledge of any actual, suspected or alleged fraud. - Reading Board and Audit Committee minutes; and Considering remuneration incentive schemes and performance targets for directors including Long Term Plan awards.